Timo4D/PathSolver/EVALUATION_LOGGING.md

 ## Privacy Considerations

 The logging system:
+- **Participant IDs**: Users enter their own identifiers (e.g., P001, USER123)
-- Does NOT log any personally identifiable information (PII)
+- **No PII Collection**: The system does NOT automatically collect names, emails, or other personally identifiable information
-- Uses random session IDs (not linked to user accounts)
-- Only logs application interactions, not user identity
+- **Researcher Responsibility**: It is the researcher's responsibility to maintain a separate secure mapping between participant IDs and actual identities if needed
+- **Anonymous IDs Recommended**: Consider using anonymous codes (P001, P002, etc.) rather than names
+- **Random Session IDs**: Each session gets a unique random identifier
-- Stores logs locally on the server
+- **Local Storage**: All logs are stored locally on the server
+- **Application Interactions Only**: Only user actions within the app are logged

 ## Disabling Logging